cilogi/cilogi-guides/offline/sample/contents/trail/kibble-statues/stepping-stones.md

 The statue was accompanied by a couplet:

-> Pausing with reluctant feet<br/>
+    Pausing with reluctant feet
     Where the stream and river meet

 The statue was presented to Glasgow Museums in 1919 by Captain Wallace.